10 Ways to Avoid Mosquito Bites in Tonga(c) Pxhere.com

 10 Ways to Avoid Mosquito Bites in Tonga

-For more information on health and safety in Tonga, see How to Keep Safe in Tonga.
+For more information on health and safety in Tonga, see Tonga Safety Tips: Is it Safe to Travel to Tonga?

-10 Ways to Avoid Mosquito Bites in Tonga(c) Amazon
+10 Ways to Avoid Mosquito Bites in Tonga© TongaPocketGuide.com

-2. Make Sure Your Accommodation Has a Mosquito Net and/or Fly Screens
+3. Make Sure Your Accommodation Has Mosquito Nets and/or Fly Screens

-Most guesthouses and resorts outside of Nuku’alofa and Neiafu town centres offer mosquito nets and/or insect screens on the windows in Tonga, but there are a few of the budget options which don’t.
+Most guesthouses and resorts offer mosquito nets and/or insect screens on the windows in Tonga, but there are a few of the budget options which don’t.
 Make sure you check whether your accommodation has these options before booking.
+If you’re staying somewhere where you suspect there are no mosquito nets available, bring your own travel mosquito net.
+Check out more things to pack in our Tonga Packing List.

 10 Ways to Avoid Mosquito Bites in Tonga(c) tongapocketguide.com

 While not exactly an ideal solution when wanting to explore the islands of Tonga, urban areas tend to experience a lot fewer mosquitos than areas with vegetation.
-This only really applies to the town centres of Nuku’alofa in Tongatapu and Neiafu in Vava’u.
-This is why you tend to not find mosquito nets or screens in the hotels of these towns.
+This only really applies to the town centres of Nuku’alofa on Tongatapu and Neiafu in Vava’u.

 10 Ways to Avoid Mosquito Bites in Tonga(c) tongapocketguide.com